 Visiting Aarhus, you will soon realise that the city with its unpretentious ambience has a lot to offer.
 Being a university city, the atmosphere is young and lively, and the students add a welcome dynamic diversity to the cultural life.
 Whether you seek urban architecture, historic locations, phenomenal art or local culture, you will find it here in Aarhus in Denmark.

-One of the newest parts of Aarhus is Aarhus Ø, situated at the easternmost point of Aarhus (Ø is short for øst meaning east), which is the result of an innovative expansion of the harbour.
+One of the newest parts of Aarhus is Aarhus Ø, situated at the easternmost point of Aarhus (Ø is short for øst, the Danish word for east), which is the result of an innovative expansion of the harbour.
 A transformation of Aarhus Docklands has created a new urban space with a variety of facilities right at the waterfront.
 It is now one of the hippest quarters in Aarhus, a part of the city which has both an extremely central location and an architectural uniqueness.

 Aarhus Ø either has – or is close to everything: vibrant cafés and restaurants, hotels, workplaces, boutiques, peculiar apartment blocks, as well as popular public sites such as the food market Aarhus Street Food and other creative urban projects around.
 One of the eye-catching structures at the Docklands is the Iceberg, a characteristic iceberg-shaped residential complex in shades of white and cool sea blue.